That Moment you need to Perform a Bong Hit in Front of Others and Realize how Lame and Old you are.

 Okay, so if that was a basic bong, what is a step above?
 A percolator bong!
 When the main chamber is broken up into one or more smaller chambers with additional filters, you’ve got yourself a percolator bong.
 Percolator bongs have an extra level of filtration and therefore cost more.
 The smoke produced when filtered through multiple percolators is even creamier and “cleaner” tasting than from a basic bong.

 The above bong is my oldest piece, a sturdy bong with a built-in 8-arm percolator.
 I love this bong because of how thick the glass is.
-It’s just feels like it could really take a beating without breaking, a great characteristic for any bong investment.
+It just feels like it could really take a beating without breaking, a great characteristic for any bong investment.
 Totally off-topic NSFK but: This is my absolute favorite scene from GTAV, in which our heroes wimpy son takes down a bad guy with night vision goggles and a bong.
 Ok sorry.
 I’m immature.

 The Big Daddy: A Honeycomb Percolator Bong

-Alright, so we’ve established that he more the chambers, the more the filters, the more expensive the bong will be.
+Alright, so we’ve established that the more the chambers, the more the filters, the more expensive the bong will be.
 This bong is my fanciest piece, a four-chamber behemoth with an ice catcher, dome filter (that top chamber), and THREE honeycomb filters.
 DAMN!

 Also, you can see that this bong does not need an extra down stem piece.
 Rather, the bowl fits nicely into a permanently attached stem.

 Honeycomb percolators are beautiful and well-crafted.
 They whip up a potent, milky smoke.
-The downside of filters like this is that any solid plant matter that make their way past a honeycomb is a major PITA to clean.
-Rubbing alcohol and salt are great for dissolving and scrubbing built-up resin, but are not so effective with large plant matter.
+The downside of filters like this is that any solid plant matter that makes their way past a honeycomb is a major PITA to clean.
+Rubbing alcohol and salt is great for dissolving and scrubbing built-up resin, but are not so effective with large plant matter.
 I take extra precautions to use a screen in my honeycomb bong, to help protect any large bits from traveling through and getting stuck in the limbo that exists between filters.

 A bong like this produces a ton of extremely thick smoke, and it’s no joke.
 When taking a hit from a bong it’s important to be able to clear the smoke you produce.
 If you make more smoke than you can clear, the leftover smoke tastes stale and gross.
 Less than fresh smoke can send you into a coughing fit.
 To remove stale smoke from a bong without clearing it, pull out your bowl and just let it make its own way out, or gently blow into the bong to push the stale smoke out.
 Be careful doing this, watching the water level and staying above a sink if necessary.